espressif/esp-skainet/examples/noise_suppression/README.md

 (See the [README.md](../README.md) file in the upper level 'examples' directory for more information about examples.)

-This example takes the audio data collected by the microphone through noise suppression to obtain 16KHz, 16bit, mono audio data, and immediately outputs the noise-reduced data.
-The user can select whether the noise suppression is turned on by pressing the "Mode" button on the LyraT_Mini development board or ESP32-LyraT V4.3 board.
+This example takes the audio data collected by the single microphone through noise suppression to obtain 16KHz, 16bit, mono audio data, and immediately outputs the noise-reduced data.
+The user can select whether the noise suppression is turned on by pressing the "Mode" button on the LyraT_Mini development board or ESP32-Korvo V1.1 board.

 ## How to use this example

 ### Hardware Required

 - This example can run on ESP32-LyraT-Mini board and an external speaker connected to the board.
-For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3 Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html)
+For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html).

-- This example can run on ESP32-Korvo board as well, however, it is suggested to use mic-array speech enhancement (MASE) API for Korvo for a better speech enhancement result; please check [MASE example](https://github.com/espressif/esp-skainet/tree/master/examples/mic_array_speech_enhancement) for more information
+- This example can run on ESP32-Korvo board as well, however, it is suggested to use mic-array speech enhancement (MASE) API for Korvo for a better speech enhancement result; please check [MASE example](https://github.com/espressif/esp-skainet/tree/master/examples/mic_array_speech_enhancement) for more information.

 - headphone

 ### Configure the project

-* Go to `make menuconfig`.
+* Go to `idf.py menuconfig`.

 * Set the serial port number under `Serial Flasher Options`.